privatenumber/fs-fixture/README.md

     constructor(fixturePath: string)

     /**
+	Get the full path to a subpath in the fixture directory.
+	*/
+    getPath(subpath: string): string

+    /**
     Check if the fixture exists.
 Pass in a subpath to check if it exists.
     */
     exists(subpath?: string): Promise<boolean>